Skip to content

 --num-uniform-shards is translated to “-e numShard” “-e shardIndex” AndroidJUnitRunner arguments.
 This uses the native adb am instrument sharding feature which randomly shards all tests.
 When using uniform shards, it's possible to have shards with empty tests.

 Firebase will mark shards as failed when execution consists of skipped/empty tests, as this is likely an indication the tests are not configured correctly.
-This firebase design choice is incompatable with num-uniform-shards as you will randomly get failures when shards are empty.
+This firebase design choice is incompatible with num-uniform-shards as you will randomly get failures when shards are empty.
 Using num-uniform-shards is therefor not recommended.

 --test-targets-for-shard allows manually specifying tests to be run.